Folic acid supplement by Ray Sahelian, M.D. Folic Acid health benefit

 of folic acid fortified food, the degree of the homocysteine lowering response

-to supplemental folic acid would be expected to be less in North American
+to supplementation would be expected to be less in North American

 countries than in countries without folic acid food fortification.